raymondEhlers/OVERWATCH/overwatch/processing/alarms/README.md

 # Notifications

 Each generated alarm is collected by AlarmCollector.
 It allows us send notifications about alarms when we want: after processing trending object, after processing histogram or when all histograms are processed.
-You have to call `announceAlarm()` method on alarmCollector object.
+To send messages via email you have to call
+`announceOnEmail()` method on alarmCollector object.
 To print messages on console call `showOnConsole()` method.
+To send on Slack call `announceOnSlack()`

 ## Emails